 Making time to analyze and assess unused space throughout your department can illuminate many opportunities.
-Freeing up valuable space being utilized inefficiently or incorporating innovative organization and storage ideas can add efficiencies be impactful.
+Freeing up valuable space that’s currently utilized inefficiently, or incorporating innovative organization and storage ideas, can add efficiencies and have quite an impact.

 An often low-hanging fruit is to look at the vertical space near sinks and assembly tables.
 While some sinks and prep and pack tables allow racked shelving to be attached to their back wall for basic storage of small materials, many departments don’t utilize this space at all.
 Check out our blog post on elevating your workspace for a deeper dive on vertical space usage at workstations.

 Various tools and equipment are used throughout sterile processing or an endoscopy’s reprocessing area.
 From computers, to borescopes, to magnifiers, there’s no shortage of tools required to help technicians or nurses do their job.